Practicing Yoga During COVID-19

 Yoga offers physical and mental health benefits for people of all ages.
 And, if you’re going through an illness, recovering from surgery or living with a chronic condition, yoga can become an integral part of your treatment and potentially hasten healing.

-Addressing the nation on this day, Prime Minister Narendra Modi said that, "Yoga boosts the immune system of the body.
+Addressing the nation on this day, The Indian Prime Minister Narendra Modi said that, "Yoga boosts the immune system of the body.
 You must include Pranayama in your daily life.
 Pranayama Yoga or breathing exercises, strengthens our respiratory system.
 It is more relevant in the current times as it is the respiratory system of the body that is most adversely affected by the COVID-19."